-Within the three-week course, several days are allocated for mentoring and career development activities.
-The first of these begins on Saturday morning of the prep week, when directors Enciso and Lander will lead a discussion about collaboration skills, drawing upon their own experiences and those of their colleagues, and covering topics such as identifying what keeps collaborations going, breaking down disciplinary barriers, resolving conflicts, and assigning credit.
+Within the four-week course, several days are allocated for mentoring and career development activities.
+These begin during the online workshop weeks, when directors Enciso and Lander will lead a discussion about collaboration skills, drawing upon their own experiences and those of their colleagues, and covering topics such as identifying what keeps collaborations going, breaking down disciplinary barriers, resolving conflicts, and assigning credit.
 This will be followed by “speed dating” sessions among the participants, where they will learn more about each other in short one-on-one encounters.
 Briefly, participants will be asked to match up into interdisciplinary teams of two or three (mixing Wet and Dry backgrounds) to come up with a feasible interdisciplinary research project, on any biological or biomedical question of their choosing, that they will later be asked to “pitch” to the course faculty and participants.
 The project need not be something that the participants have the means to accomplish on their own, but it should reflect the participant’s interests and should be the seed of an idea that could be developed further, perhaps with the help of additional collaborators.
-Teams will be paired up with course faculty who will provide advice and feedback on ideas throughout week two of the course.
-At the end of that week (Saturday morning) they will present their ideas to the course faculty and participants, and receive direct mentor and peer critiques.
-Participants will then be tasked with revising (or replacing) their proposal over the next six days, so that on Friday of the third week, they can deliver an improved “pitch” to the other participants and faculty, who will again provide feedback.
+Teams will be paired up with course faculty who will provide advice and feedback on ideas during the in-person weeks.
+At the end of the first in-person week, they will present their ideas to the course faculty and participants, and receive direct mentor and peer critiques.
+Participants will then be tasked with revising (or replacing) their proposal over the next six days, so that on Friday of the fourth week, they can deliver an improved “pitch” to the other participants and faculty, who will again provide feedback.

-In addition, one day each week will focus on career skills development and career opportunities.
-Saturday afternoon of the prep week will feature a panel on opportunities in academia, medicine, industry and government, with panelists including UCI faculty, recent graduates, and other professionals.
-Saturday afternoon of the following week will feature a panel on interdisciplinary case studies, presented by course faculty and graduate students, including MCSB students who have garnered “opportunity awards” (local, interdisciplinary seed grants similar in spirit to the “career booster” awards discussed below).
+In addition, there will be activities focused on career skills development and career opportunities.
+For example, there will be a panel on career opportunities in academia, medicine, industry and government, with panelists including UCI faculty, recent graduates, and other professionals.
+Additionally, there will be a panel on interdisciplinary case studies, presented by course faculty and graduate students, including MCSB students who have garnered “opportunity awards” (local, interdisciplinary seed grants similar in spirit to the “career booster” awards discussed below).
 Faculty will also discuss the NIH and NSF granting systems, and the opportunities and challenges afforded by MPI grants, and the recent NIGMS Team Science initiative.